Do it on your own

 TWO WALKS VIA THE AGIA MONI MONASTERY

-You can visit the beautiful monastery of Agia Moni in Aria, and then go east or south on lovely paths, that begins just behind the monastery.
+You can visit the beautiful monastery of in Aria, and then go east or south on lovely paths, that begins just behind the monastery.
 Start from the back of the monastery’s wall, where the road curves right.
-You can go all the way to Tolo or Lefkakia.
+You can go all the way toor Lefkakia.

 You can take a bus from Tolo and Lefkakia back to Nafplio.
 If you drove a car to Agia Moni, hop off the bus at Aria and follow the signs back to the monastery.
 And of course, if you do not have a car you can also go by bus to Aria, to shorten the trip somewhat.